Hire Us

 A great development culture focuses on your individual learning needs, allowing you to choose how you want to grow and offering many options to do so.

-As an example, if you’re a Ruby developer, you may want to pick up some frontend skills or get familiar with a new library.
+At Railsware, if you’re a Ruby developer, you may want to pick up some frontend skills or get familiar with a new library.
 Or maybe you’re up for some UX expertise.
 Perhaps some product management knowledge would greatly contribute to your skillset.
-There are endless possibilities, and the last thing you need is an employer choosing the development path for you.
+There are endless possibilities, and the last thing you need is an employer to choose the development path for you.

 Working in a single context was never enough for me.
-While I started as a recruiter, I quickly found marketing to be incredibly interesting!
-As a result, I got to grow in several new areas that I didn’t know much about before.
-We’ve launched the Railsware Academy Youtube channel, where I mastered my skills in education, video production, marketing, and community management.
+While I started as a recruiter, I got to grow in several new areas that I didn’t know much about before.
+After becoming an Operations Director, I now have a chance to work with various business functions such as Finance, Data Analytics, Legal, Procurement and many more.

 Anastasiia portrait